AutoxingTech/axbot_restbook/docs/reference/services.md

 ## Step Time

-When time is wrong, use this service to correct it.
+Use this service to correct the system time if it is inaccurate.

 ::: warning
-`GET` is used to detect time error.
-But don't call it frequently.
-Please use websocket `/alerts` instead to detect time error.
+`GET` is used to detect time errors.
+Do not call it frequently.
+Use the WebSocket `/alerts` topic instead to monitor time errors.
 :::

 ```bash